Patsy Palmer

-Julie Anne Merkell (née Harris; born 26 May 1972), known professionally as Patsy Palmer, is a British actress and DJ.
+Julie Anne Merkell (née Harris; born 26 May 1972), known professionally as Patsy Palmer, is a British-American actress and DJ.
 After appearing as Natasha in the children's drama series Grange Hill (1985–1987), she came to prominence for her portrayal of Bianca Jackson in the BBC soap opera EastEnders (1993–1999, 2008–2014, 2019, 2024–2025).
 For her portrayal of the latter, she won the British Soap Award for Best Actress in 2000, and later the award for Best Comedy Performance in 2025.

 Her other acting roles include The Bill, Gimme Gimme Gimme and The Catherine Tate Show.
 Palmer began DJing in 2012, and subsequently relocated to Malibu, California, in 2014.
 She has also appeared as a contestant on Strictly Come Dancing (2005), Comic Relief Does The Apprentice (2009), The Masked Singer (2020), Dancing on Ice (2023) and Celebrity Big Brother (2025).

 Early life

-Palmer was born Julie Anne Harris, on 26 May 1972, to Albert and Patricia Harris (née Palmer) and was raised in Bethnal Green, London where she attended Globe Primary School and then nearby at Haggerston Girls Secondary School.
+Palmer was born Julie Anne Harris, on 26 May 1972, to Albert and Patricia Harris (née Palmer) and was raised in Bethnal Green, London, where she attended Globe Primary School and then nearby at Haggerston Girls Secondary School.
 She was brought up by her mother, along with her two elder brothers, Albert and Harry.
 She also has half siblings named Georgia and Berty.
 Palmer's father was Irish.
 Palmer's mother spotted her talent for acting and encouraged her to attend Anna Scher's acting school in London.
 Palmer was bullied at school, and has said that acting was a form of escape.
 At age six, she appeared in a West End production of Joseph and the Amazing Technicolor Dreamcoat.

 Career

 Early career

 Upon enrolling at the Anna Scher Theatre school, and learning about an accomplished actress already with the name Julie Harris, Palmer adopted her current name by using her mother's maiden name and changing her given name to her mother's pet name, Patsy.
 Palmer made her screen debut in the television programme The Gentle Touch in 1984.
 Like many other EastEnders actors, Palmer appeared on the children's drama show Grange Hill between 1985 and 1987.
 She went on to have small roles in BBC's Tricky Business (1989), Making News (1990), Clarissa (1991), Love Hurts (1992), Drop the Dead Donkey (1993), and The Bill, where she portrayed four different roles from 1988 to 1993.
-She also appeared as an acne-ridden teenager in a 1989 Clearasil advert, and in a 1992 BT advert with other future EastEnders star Jake Wood.
+She also appeared as an acne-ridden teenager in a 1989 Clearasil advert, and in a 1992 BT advert with other future EastEnders actor Jake Wood.